preetXO/Algorithms-and-DS/README.md

 # Algorithms-and-DS
-Programs related to algorithms and ds problems Contains all the problems that i have came acrosses in ds and algorithms The programming language used here is python
+Programs related to algorithms and ds problems Contains all the problems that i have came across in ds and algorithms The programming language used here is python

 1) Seirpinksi Traingle: